Donald Trump was convicted on felony charges. Will he go to prison?

 The next step for Trump at this point is his sentencing, which is set for July 11.

-"He wants to know before he sentences someone what the typical sentence is," Aidala said, and would consider other factors, like Trump's age and lack of a criminal record, while also taking into account the lack of injury caused by the crime.
-Aidala said he believes whatever punishment Merchan comes up with would be "a non-jail disposition."
+“He wants to know before he sentences someone what the typical sentence is,” Aidala said, and would consider other factors like Trump’s age and lack of criminal record, while also taking into account the lack of injury caused by the crime.
+Aidala said he believes whatever punishment the judge comes up with would be “a non-jail disposition.”

-An analysis conducted by Norm Eisen, who worked for House Democrats during Trump’s first impeachment, found that roughly 1 in 10 people who have been convicted of falsifying business records are imprisoned and that those cases typically involved other crimes.
+An analysis conducted by Norm Eisen, who worked for House Democrats during Trump’s first impeachment, found that roughly one in 10 people who have been convicted of falsifying business records are imprisoned, and those cases typically involved other crimes.

 Ron Kuby, a veteran New York criminal defense lawyer, took a different view.

-“Judge Merchan is known for being a harsh sentencer when it comes to white-collar crimes committed by people who have wealth and privilege and power,” he said.
+“Judge Merchan is known for being a harsh sentencer when it comes to white-collar crimes committed by people who have wealth and privilege and power,” Kuby said.

-Kuby said that's because the criminal scheme went on for over a year and included a number of bad acts on Trump's part.
+The lawyer said that’s because the criminal scheme went on for over a year, and included a number of bad acts on Trump’s part.

-“It’s an entire course of conduct he was involved with — not just one bad decision,” he said.
+“It’s an entire course of conduct he was involved with — not just one bad decision,” Kuby said.

-Trump, however, most likely doesn't have to worry about missing the Republican National Convention, where he's expected to accept the party's nomination, even though it's taking place just days after his sentencing.
-Kuby said he'd most likely be able to remain free while he appeals the conviction.

-Trump's behavior during the trial, including his flouting Merchan's gag order by making comments about witnesses and the jury, isn't likely to be a factor in the sentencing decision, Kuby said.
-It's also highly unlikely that comments that appeared to be aimed at sidestepping the gag order by Republican officials who attended the trial as Trump's guests will figure into Merchan's reasoning, Kuby added.
+Trump’s behavior during the trial, including his flouting Merchan’s gag order by making comments about witnesses and the jury, will likely not be a factor in the sentencing decision, Kuby said.
+It’s also highly unlikely that comments that appeared to be aimed at sidestepping the gag order by Republican officials who attended the trial as Trump’s guests will figure into the judge’s reasoning, Kuby added.

 “If the judge is smart, he’d stay away from that,” Kuby said.
 “The best way for judges not to get reversed in a sentencing is to stick to the facts and circumstances of the crimes and conviction.”

-Rosenberg said that despite Trump’s frequent criticisms of Merchan, which he likened to “a batter who’s been yelling at the umpire from before the first pitch,” Merchan appeared to run “a clean and fair trial.”
+Rosenberg said that despite Trump’s frequent criticisms of the judge, which he likened to “a batter who’s been yelling at the umpire from before the first pitch,” Merchan appeared to run “a clean and fair trial.”

-Rosenberg and Kuby agreed that Trump would appeal the verdict.
-Kuby said that could delay Trump's serving whatever punishment Merchan doles out for years, even if the appeal is ultimately unsuccessful.
+Both Rosenberg and Kuby agreed that Trump would appeal the conviction.
+Kuby said that could potentially delay Trump from serving whatever punishment the judge doles out for years, even if the appeal is ultimately unsuccessful.

 If all that fails, Kuby said, he could then try turning to federal court in another attempt to eventually get the case before the Supreme Court.